jeromeetienne/learningthreejs.com-backup/source/_posts/2012-03-09-augmented-reality-in-the-browser.markdown

 [image](http://www.w3.org/TR/html401/struct/objects.html#h-13.2)
 or a
 [canvas](http://www.w3.org/TR/html5/the-canvas-element.html).
-To detect the augmented reality markers in it, just use this line.
+To detect the augmented reality markers in it, just use this line in your rendering loop.

 ```javascript
     threexAR.update();
 ```

-Not rocket science here.
+No rocket science here.

 ## You Use It